navigation is too slow

-Afternoon: After lunch, we'll go to Taos Pueblo (if it is open; it sometimes closes with little advance notice for private ceremonies and events.)
-This picturesque Pueblo at the base of the Sangre de Cristo Mountains is one of the oldest continuously inhabited communities in North America.
-The multiple-storied adobe dwellings reflect an ancient culture.
-Approximately 100 Pueblo residents still live much as their ancestors did 1,000 years ago, without electricity or running water.
-Taos Pueblo is the only living Native American community designated both a World Heritage Site by UNESCO and a National Historic Landmark.
+Afternoon: After lunch, we'll visit the studio of an internationally-renowned local artist whose work has been inspired by her Crypto-Jewish heritage.
 We'll then board our motorcoach and depart for the northern New Mexico village of Chimayó.
 On arrival we'll visit El Santuario de Chimayó.
 This shrine, a National Historic Landmark, receives almost 300,000 visitors per year and has been called "the most important center in the United States for Catholic pilgrimage."
 Many of the faithful believe that the Santuario is built on sacred earth with miraculous healing powers.
 Inside, a small side room houses el pocito (the little well), which is the source of the "blessed earth" (tierra bendita).
-We'll then go to Centinela Traditional Arts Weaving Gallery.
+We then go to Centinela Traditional Arts Weaving Gallery.
 Many local families have been carrying on the traditions of Hispanic-style weaving for generations.
 We'll have the opportunity to see some beautiful pieces by an award-winning, seventh-generation weaver whose work is on display in a number of museums, including the Smithsonian.

-Dinner: We'll have dinner at Rancho de Chimayó, a charming restaurant housed in an old hacienda.
-Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant; most New Mexican dishes are prepared with red or green chile.
+Dinner: We'll have dinner at historic Rancho de Chimayó, a charming restaurant housed in an old hacienda.
+Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant; most traditional New Mexican dishes are prepared with red or green chile.
 (New Mexico's official state question is "Red or green?"
 If you'd like to try both, order "Christmas!")
-Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage (additional beverages available for purchase.)
+Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage.
+(Additional beverages available for purchase.)

 Evening: Return to the hotel by 9:00 p.m.